elasticio/api-docs/source/includes/_components.md

 ### Authorization
-The component should be accessible to the client (e.g. component from the own team or shared one).
+This request is authorized to a user with `contracts.repository.edit` permission.
+The component must belong to one of the user’s team.